Buglik/PEA1/README.md

 # PEA1
-Designing-effective-algorithms course at Wrocław University of Technology.
+Designing-effective-algorithms course at Wrocław University of Science and Technology.

 [Exact algorithms]